 Establish a business partnership with USI through the new technology park and business accelerator.
-One of the physical recommendations of the plan is to create a Research and Technology Center along the parkway.
-That recommendation would involve public/private-nonprofit partnerships.
+One of the physical recommendations of the plan is to create a Research and Technology Center along the Parkway.
+That recommendation would involve public/private-non-profit partnerships.
 In conversations with USI, an opportunity exists for this partnership.
 The goal of both the County and the University is to keep more students in Vanderburgh County rather than continuing the brain drain.
-The University is interested in expanding some training and internship programs for students, which could be provided through the Research and Technology center.
+The University is interested in expanding some training and internship programs for students, and assisting the community with economic development efforts, which could be provided through the Research and Technology center.

-- Create a training and internship program for USI students. - Use existing County programs and businesses like Innovation Pointe to partner with USI's Applied Engineering Center. - Recruit a major private business partner to anchor the center.
+- Create a training and internship program for the University of Southern Indiana, University of Evansville, and Ivy Tech students. - Use existing County programs and businesses like Innovation Pointe to partner with USI's Applied Engineering Center. - Recruit a major private business partner to anchor the center.

-CC BY-NC 4.0).
-Copyright 2009 & 2016 American Planning Association
+(CC BY-NC 4.0).
+Copyright 2009 & 2016 American Planning Associatio